1. How Money Really Works

 - Table 3 -

 Once again we can see money being created and the two-sided, relational nature of money.
-Jo has labored for Lauren's benefit, but he is now 2000 currency units better off.
+Jo has labored for Lauren's benefit and he is now 2000 currency units better off.
 Lauren has extended her property and her business, but she is now 2000 currency units in debt.

-We can also see that Mark and Jo, having already earned money, can spend that money without the need to create more.
-This reaffirms that we only need to create money in order to facilitate debt.
-So long as Mark or Jo wish to spend no more than they already have, they will not need to create more money.
-And the economy as a whole won't need to create more money until someone needs to spend more than they have.
-The money that already exists in the economy will continue to circulate until it has been settled again i.e. until the debt which created it is paid down.
+Notice that Mark and Jo now have money that they can spend, without the need to create more.
+This confirms that we only need to create money in order to facilitate debt.
+So long as Mark or Jo wish to spend no more than they already have, they will not need to go into debt and therefore will not need to create more money.
+Indeed, the economy as a whole won't need to create more money until someone needs to spend more than they have i.e. when they want to go into debt.
+The money that already exists in the economy will continue to circulate until it has been settled again.
+That is, until the debt which created it is paid down.

 The following table shows a transaction between Mark and Lauren.
 Mark (the roof repairer) has a young child who he would like to enroll in daycare with Lauren.
 The charge, for the remainder of the year, will be 1000.

 - Table 4 -